EGI-Federation/documentation/content/en/users/data/management/rucio/admin/_index.md

 ## Uploading Data

-In Rucio files and their replicas are represented by Data IDentifiers ([DIDs](https://rucio.cern.ch/documentation/file_dataset_container)), which are composed of a scope and name.
+In Rucio files and their replicas are represented by Data Identifiers ([DIDs](https://rucio.cern.ch/documentation/file_dataset_container)), which are composed of a scope and name.
 Furthermore, multiple files can be attached to a dataset, which in turn can be attached to a container (which can be attached to